mermaidpurse/wrapsher/docs/decisions.md

 }
 ```

-That could tie nicely into structs
+That could tie nicely into structs.

+I like the idea that interfaces are automatically implemented.
+Then again,
+I have runtime type checking all over the place so if the type doesn't implement
+the actual function there will be a failure.
+Hm.

-# "First class" structs?
+## "First class" structs?

 You can manually implement your own struct, but this seems to be such
 a common case that maybe something like `type foo struct [id: uuid, name: string]`